trustoverip/tswg-trust-registry-protocol/spec/annex.md

 We provide a high-level object model (NOTE: source of truth is the Swagger as this diagram may be out of date during development)

 ![High Level Object Model](../assets/out/diagrams/highlevel/highlevel.png)

+## Annex D - Guides (for future breakout)

+We will need to provide guides and other thought pieces that explain many aspects of trust registries.
+A notional (short bullet) list of items could include:
+* "why do I need a trust registry?" - blog article or position paper to explain why trust registries help.
+* "I have the data, but how do I use the TRP?" - paper about how adding TRP to a bridge or native integration.
+* "where do I learn about the governance changes that I have?"